The MBA Opens Doors

 “The Stern community offers such support for women to become leaders in business, from targeted recruiting efforts to opportunities through Stern Women in Business.
 This kind of development is invaluable in producing a network of bright, strong women who make a real impact on the Stern community and beyond.”

 - Rebekah Ahn, MBA 2010, Forté Fellow and Edie Hunt Inspiration Award Recipient

-The gender gap may have narrowed in recent years, but it still challenges women who aspire to the highest levels of management and leadership within their organizations.
+The workplace gender gap may have narrowed in recent years, but it still challenges women who aspire to the highest levels of management and leadership within their organizations.
 Kellogg gives you the knowledge, skills and network you'll need to help close the gender gap and reach your fullest potential.
-At Kellogg we offer the following resources to help our female business students thrive:
+We offer the following resources to help our female business students thrive:

 - The Kellogg Women's Business Association (WBA) exists to connect and champion the women of Kellogg through career programming and personal and professional development opportunities.